Connect Azure Active Directory as an identity provider

-- Ensure that the Active Directory accounts have the Email user property configured:
+- Ensure the Active Directory accounts have the Email user property configured:

 - Open Active Directory Users and Computers.

 - Install and configure Azure AD Connect.
-For complete instructions, see Getting started with Azure AD Connect using express settings on the Microsoft Azure website.
+For complete instructions, see Integrate your on-premises directories with Azure Active Directory on the Microsoft Azure web site.

-When connecting your Citrix Cloud account to your Azure AD, Citrix Cloud needs permission to access your user profile (or the profile of the signed-in user) in addition to the basic profiles of the users in your Azure AD.
+When connecting your Citrix Cloud Japan account to your Azure AD, Citrix Cloud Japan will need permission to access your user profile (or the profile of the signed-in user) as well as the basic profiles of the users in your Azure AD.
 Citrix requests this permission so it can acquire your name and email address (as the administrator) and enable you to browse for other users and add them as administrators later.
-For more information about the application permissions that Citrix Cloud requests, see Azure Active Directory permissions for Citrix Cloud.

-- Sign in to Citrix Cloud at https://citrix.cloud.com.
+- Sign in to Citrix Cloud Japan at https://citrix.citrixcloud.jp.

 - Click the menu button in the top-left corner of the page and select Identity and Access Management.

 - When prompted, enter a short, URL-friendly identifier for your company and click Connect.
-The identifier you choose must be globally unique within Citrix Cloud.
+The identifier you choose must be globally unique within Citrix Cloud Japan.

 - When prompted, sign in to the Azure account with which you want to connect.
-Azure shows you the permissions that Citrix Cloud needs to access the account and acquire the information required for connection.
-Most of these permissions are read-only and allow Citrix Cloud to gather basic information from your Microsoft Graph such as groups and user profiles.
-If you integrated Citrix Endpoint Management or XenMobile Server with Microsoft Intune, you must grant Microsoft Intune-related read-write permissions.
-For more information, see Azure Active Directory Permissions for Citrix Cloud.
+Azure shows you the permissions that Citrix Cloud Japan needs to access the account and acquire the information required for connection.

 - Click Accept to accept the permissions request.

-Add administrators to Citrix Cloud from Azure AD
+Add administrators to Citrix Cloud Japan from Azure AD

-Sign in to Citrix Cloud using Azure AD
+Sign in to Citrix Cloud Japan using Azure AD

-After the Azure AD user accounts are connected, users can sign in to Citrix Cloud using one of the following methods:
+After the Azure AD user accounts are connected, administrators can sign in to Citrix Cloud Japan using one of the following methods:

 - Navigate to the administrator sign-in URL that you configured when you initially connected the Azure AD identity provider for your company.
 Example:

-- From the Citrix Cloud sign-in page, click Sign in with my company credentials., type the identifier you created when you initially connected Azure AD (for example, “mycompany”), and click Continue.
+- From the Citrix Cloud Japan sign-in page, click Sign in with my company credentials, type the identifier you created when you initially connected Azure AD, and click Continue.

 Enable Azure AD authentication for workspaces

-After you connect Azure AD to Citrix Cloud, you can allow your subscribers to authenticate to their workspaces through Azure AD.
+After you connect Azure AD to Citrix Cloud Japan, you can allow your subscribers to authenticate to their workspaces through Azure AD.

-Before enabling Azure AD workspace authentication, review the Azure Active Directory section for considerations for using Azure AD with workspaces.
+Before enabling Azure AD workspace authentication, review the Azure Active Directory section for considerations for using Azure AD with Citrix Workspace.

-- In Citrix Cloud, click the menu button in the top-left corner and select Workspace Configuration.
+- From the Citrix Cloud Japan menu in the upper-left corner, select Workspace Configuration.

-- From the Authentication tab, select Azure Active Directory.
+- Select the Authentication tab and then select Azure Active Directory.